 Why are our finance teams still so busy?

-Either you’ll have a cloud-based solution or one bought off the shelf from a specialist, such as Microsoft Dynamics NAV which can then be customized to meet your requirements.
+You’ll have an on-premises or cloud-based solution that you may be able to customize to meet your requirements.
 You may even have your own completely bespoke in-house solution.

 Whichever it is, accounting software is now a standard piece of the business toolset and vital for financial management tasks such as monitoring and managing cash, orders, invoices and payments.